Skip to content

 05

 Long Beach to Irvine is the sweet spot.
 Remote-friendly works.
-Below $80k I can't justify SoCal rent and the move from Jersey City.
+I expect competitive compensation for an M.S. engineer in this market.

 06